Nishikori goes from Project 45 to Elite 8

 REUTERS: Apart from playing in the Tour Finals, is there anything else you want to do while you are in London?

 NISHIKORI: "London, uhm...shopping?
 Ha ha ha, is that a good answer?
 I love shopping.
-I like shopping for clothes but I think I have to stay focussed."
+I like shopping for clothes but I think I have to stay focused."

 (Editing by Toby Davis)